Chin Enhancement Surgery (Genioplasty, Mentoplasty) Guide

-It is important that the patient is in good general health before the surgery.
+The patient must be in good general health before the surgery.
 This may mean stopping smoking before surgery or losing some weight before the procedure.
 This will reduce the risk of complications and help achieve better results from the surgery.
 The surgeon will discuss this and will be able to offer support and guidance throughout the process.

 Good jaw function

-In order for this procedure to be successful, it is vital that patients have a healthy jaw and teeth.
+For this procedure to be successful, patients must have healthy jaw and teeth.
 This includes having a jaw with a full range of movement and no significant under or overbite.
 Also, patients with some genetic facial abnormalities may not be suitable candidates for a chin enhancement.

 A small (receding) or large (prominent) chin

 A chin enhancement procedure can correct chins with problems at either end of the scale.
 However, to achieve the best visible results, patients undergoing this surgery should find themselves in agreement with their surgeon that their chin is either overly large or small when compared to the rest of their face.

 What to expect from a chin enhancement consultation?